 I very definitely have chronic fatigue that ebbs and flows, but I now know the many origins of my ginormous constellation of disabling issues and symptoms and fatigue – and it is not the very real CFS/ME/SEID or “Chronic Fatigue Syndrome” in my case.
 So what all are they?
 Settle in…

-Again, having a genetic collagen defect caused by a form of Ehlers-Danlos Syndrome or a Hypermobility Spectrum Disorder itself causes plenty of fatigue, just from the mere fact that you have weaker connective tissue which runs through 80% of your body.
 Given two people of the same age, gender, height and weight proportions, in equal general “condition”, one with a form of EDS or HSD and one without, and the one with EDS or HSD will just plain not be able to keep up with the one without EDS or HSD, even in peak form.
 (And again, I sincerely suspect all diagnosed with what we call “Fibromyalgia”.)
+Or not without a distinct extra effort.
+(Whether they/you know it or not.)

 MCAD also lends to insomnia from hyperadrenergia (raciness, fast thought and speech) which I’m increasingly (albeit unscientifically) convinced is driven by the mast cells lining our hypothalamus as per Dr. Theoharides in several papers and talks.
 The hypothalamus drives the adrenal glands, and every patient I’ve met generally exhibits fast thought, speech and strong drive – when they are not too drugged, POTSy or in a “masto coma”.

-I now personally feel BOTH of the above – EDS/HSDs and Mast Cell Activation Disorders (MCAD of any kind) now underlie most Postural Orthostatic Tachycardia Syndrome or POTS, a subset of Dysautonomia commonly found in the Hypermobile EDS population also.
-I believe this is both biomechanically and biochemically driven (remember to “Solve for Both X and Y“).
+I now personally feel BOTH of the above – EDS/HSDs and Mast Cell Activation Disorders (MCAD of any kind) now underlie most Postural Orthostatic Tachycardia Syndrome or POTS, a subset of Dysautonomia at least within the Hypermobile EDS population.

 Update March 2017: Apparently some scientists are now fingering a metabolic switch as possibly being to blame for what I’m calling “true” CFS/ME.
 Based on patient stories and descriptions, this would seem to match how they will catch a bug (to which we are highly prone as I described above) but some people just will not recover energetically afterwards, or not for a long time without oodles of bed rest and recovery.
 And…